Neurodivergence and Relationships

 • Lead people to use the label as an excuse for their behaviour

-The reality is that when working with someone, it can help to have so long as we can be careful to not fall into the trap of the shortcomings of using such a label.
+The reality is that when working with someone, a word for a pattern is helpful to have so long as we are careful to not fall into the trap of the shortcomings of using such a label.
 One option is to talk about a tendency towards a certain problem (e.g. a tendency towards depression or ADHD) rather than seeking a formal diagnosis.
 This allows the tendency to still be managed without needing to even decide if it reaches the official threshold for a disorder.

 Having a different type of brain can still lead to a long-lasting and fulfilling relationship but sometimes it can mean that some management and understanding is required.
 The couple need to be able to discuss how the unique brain operates, how it impacts the partner, and to come up with a way of managing that impact.
 There may be things that the individual will also need to do to manage their own unique brain.